About Handspun Hope

 It Starts With MerIno Sheep

 Our herd of Merino sheep are cared for around the clock by our farm manager and team of shepherds.
 The wool of our sheep is allowed to grow until it is 3.5 inches long.
-This produces a loftier, softer fiber that less abrasive than traditional Merino yarn.
+This produces a loftier, softer fiber that is less abrasive than traditional Merino yarn.

 Hand washed wool

-After shearing, the staples are wool are transported to our facility where the women of Handspun Hope work.
+After shearing, the wool is transported to our facility where the women of Handspun Hope work.
 The wool is carefully washed, cleaned and combed into fluffy rolags, or rolls, of wool.

 Hand spun into Yarn

 The rolags are fed into the spinning wheel and transformed into a single-ply yarn by the ladies.
 Two single-ply yarns are then reverse fed back through the wheel, creating the two-ply yarn used to created Handspun Hope's stunning organic yarn.

 Every day, the women collect plant material around their worksite or on their walk to work.
 The vegetation is used to create 100% organic dye baths.
 Avocado pits, onion skins and Eucalyptus bark are a small example of the vegetable matter used to create our dye baths.
 When you look at our color palette, you truly are looking at the colors of Rwanda.

 Hand Knit Product Line

 Once the yarn has been organically dyed it is given to our knitters.
 Each piece is unique in execution and appearance, ensuring no two Handspun Hope items are exactly alike.
 The women take pride in their creations...and we do, too.
 The entire process - from wool growth to knitting - takes approximately 8 months.
 Slow fashion, indeed...but well worth the wait.

 Stories of Hope + Change